tbenson89/address-book-react/README.md

 ## Bugs:
 - BUG: Layout and sizing DOES NOT look good on chrome.
 Update and fix!
 - BUG: Fix deploy/build issues !
+    - src\components\ContactItemComponent.tsx Line 46:8:  React Hook useEffect has missing dependencies: 'contacts' and 'setContacts'.
+    Either include them or remove the dependency array.
+If 'setContacts' changes too often, find the parent component that defines it and wrap that definition in useCallback
+        - Just added an esLint disable-next line for react-hooks/exhaustive-deps for now!
+    - Line 52:41:  Array.prototype.filter() expects a value to be returned at the end of arrow function | array-callback-return
+        - just added an esLint as well for now -disable-next-line array-callback-return
 - BUG: found a bug - when editing the first contact to put the email to Z and save then click "filter by email"
     - it does not filter the first edited contact in the list ? == weird I will go back over the sort N filter logic later for now I think it will work.

 ----------